funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     }
     ```
     <br/><br/>
-Performance takes a major hit when using strided global memory access.<br/><br/>
+Performance takes a major hit when using strided global memory access.
+The strided access pattern takes almost 10x (on RTX4050) the time it takes for coalesced or offset access for the same number of input elements and same number of threads.<br/><br/>
 [GPU Performance](https://engineering.purdue.edu/~smidkiff/ece563/NVidiaGPUTeachingToolkit/Mod6/Lecture-6-2-memory-coalescing.pdf)<br/><br/>
 In the matrix multiplication kernel we saw in the previous part:<br/><br/>
     ```cpp